syjoe02/syjoe02.github.io/_posts/2024-12-01-BackupPictures.md

 - I used `iBackup Viewer` to verify that my Python script successfully extracted the photos.

     you can download [iBackup Viewer](https://www.imactools.com/iphonebackupviewer/) and access those features for a fee

+Next step, explain it how to use this code -> CLICK(https://)